ducha-aiki/ransac-tutorial-2020-data/README.md

 The data is organised as follows:
 - For each scene, there is a sequence of T lidar scans { keypoint_s[t].pcd }, where t=1,...,T.
 - Correspondences are available for only consecutive scans { corr_s[t]_s[t+1].txt }.

-- Plotter code pc_plotter(fname_pc1, fname_pc2, fname_corr) requires file names for a pair of point clouds and their correspondences.
+In the zip package, there is a Matlab function ``pc_plotter(fname_pc1, fname_pc2, fname_corr)`` to plot pairs of point clouds and their 3D correspondences.
+The function requires file names for a pair of point clouds and their correspondences.
 As an example, for Arch, you could run in Matlab
 ```
 pc_plotter('../arch/keypoint_s1.pcd', '../arch/keypoint_s2.pcd', '../arch/corr_s1_s2.txt')
 ```